-Lomprayah is a Thai ferry company operating sea routes connecting the islands of Koh Tao, Koh Phangan, Koh Samui in the Central Gulf Coast.
-Besides, it also provides bus and ferry routes from Bangkok, Hua Hin and Surat Thani.
+Raja Ferry Port serves routes connecting Surat Thani to the islands of Koh Phangan and Koh Samui in the Central Gulf Coast.
+Besides, it also provides bus and ferry routes from Bangkok and Nakhon Si Thammarat.

 Getting around Thailand by ferry

 Ferry transportation is the most popular and affordable way to access the islands in the East Coast and the West Coast.
 Additionally, many ferry companies operate joint bus and ferry services connecting the islands with the capital Bangkok and the major cities in Southern Thailand: Hua Hin, Surat Thani, Krabi and Hat Yai.

 Eastern Gulf Coast

 The Eastern Gulf Coast consists of the provinces of Chonburi, Rayong, Chanthaburi and Trat.